 Online Diary Management

 I pre-populate the calendar with my availability and block off any times that I am not going to be available.
-I create appointment types (for example, VIP client calls) and then share the scheduling link with my client.
+I create appointment types (for example, 1 hour client calls) and then share the scheduling link with my client.

 It’s quick and easy for them to then choose their preferred date and time from my available slots.
 They complete a simple form and, because it’s integrated with my online calendar, then the appointment is confirmed and automatically scheduled into my diary.